Scots Urged To Save Water By Taking Shorter Showers

 For more information about Shower power, to calculate the amount of water you use in the shower and to enter a competition to win one of thousands of water efficient products visit www.waterwise.org.uk/showerpower.

-Scottish public relations agency Holyrood Partnership has provided strategic PR support to the Scottish Water press office since 2002.
+Scottish public relations agency Holyrood PR has provided strategic PR support to the Scottish Water press office since 2002.
 The Scottish Water press office team can be contacted on 01383 848229

 Friday, December 1st, 2017